Card image scanning instructions

 - Save the images in a lossless format (>= 24-bit) such as PNG or WebP.

-- File size isn't important because the images will be optimized before they are uploaded to the site anyway.
+- File size isn't important because the images will be optimized before they are uploaded to database anyway.